peritext/peritext/specification/sections/technical spec.md

 Modularity of the data parsing model and data access:

-* peritext is purposed to be source-agnostic, and not indispensable for source reviewing (data should be easily readable without using peritext)
+* peritext is purposed to be source-agnostic, and not indispensable for source data reviewing (data should be easily readable without using peritext)
 * data access, data management and data processing should be separated
-* data models (for metadata, markdown, referencing) should be encoded in separate data files (.csv, .json) from the code
+* data models (for metadata, markdown, referencing) should be encoded in separate and modifiable data files (.csv, .json) from the code
 * external resources transactions (zotero, google spreadsheet ...) should be clearly separated from the core of the engine

-Flatfile-to-rich-document process:

-* metadata and encoding models must be separed from the scripts
-* document parsers should be lazy and process only the necessary data for a given query
+* document representation should be serializable
-* document parsers should not perform several times the same operations on files

-SEO and indexability:

-* app must be isomorphic/universal (all views rendered as html server-side)
-* html schema props must be used whenever possible

 Social: